emvireak/ResearchHub/README.md

 Click the "Disconnect" button in the top-right corner of the dashboard.
 This removes your API key from the browser and takes you back to the setup screen.

-## Contributing

-Contributions are welcome.
-If you would like to improve this project:

-1. Fork the repository.
-2. Create a new branch for your feature or fix: `git checkout -b my-feature`.
-3. Make your changes.
-4. Test everything locally to make sure it works.
-5. Commit your changes: `git commit -m "Add my feature"`.
-6. Push to your branch: `git push origin my-feature`.
-7. Open a Pull Request on GitHub.

-Please keep your code clean, follow the existing code style, and write meaningful commit messages.

 ## License
 This project is open source.
 Built by [odaysec](https://github.com/odaysec).